Understanding Student Loan Garnishment

 Flexibility in Repayment Plans

-Loan servicers often offer various repayment plans, such as income-driven repayment or extended repayment options.
+Loan servicers often offer various repayment plans, such as income-driven or extended repayment options.
 Explore these alternatives to find a plan that suits your financial capabilities.

 Seeking Professional Guidance